AdamBrodzinski/react-ive-meteor/readme.md

 The rendering path looks something like this:

-- route /feed , routes.js loads static `client/pages/feed.html` template
+- route /feed , routes.js render static `client/pages/feed.html` template
-- `feed` template renders FeedList and CreatePost components
+- static `feed` template renders FeedList and CreatePost React components
 - FeedList sets up data pub/sub and renders children
 - CreatePost renders children
-- app is ready
+- view is ready

 However if your app looks very *'app like'* (Spotify, Slack, etc...) and not *'page like'*, using 100% React views is a better approach.
-See the `full-react` branch to see how you can render React views in using the React-Router module.
+See the `full-react` branch (soon) to see how you can render React views in using the React-Router module.

 <br>
 ## Data

 Fetching data with Meteor is quite different than a traditional REST system.
 Instead of making requests to single resource endpoints, you can subscribe to one or more publications of data.
 If this data in the database changes, you'll receive the new data in the client (instantly when using Mongo's Oplog).
+Using the MeteorMixin, this new data is synced with your subscription/state which re-renders your views.

 This new data is sent into a store called Mini-Mongo.
 It acts like an in memory Mongo database which turns out to be a really convenient way to access store data.
 Since this is in memory, ops are very fast (basically a key/value lookup).
 If you were using the PostgreSQL database you would use SQL to query the Mini-PostgreSQL store instead.